JohnTelford/mkdocs/docs/workstations.md

-Workstations are the key hardware for website developers
+Workstations are the key to website development productivity.

 Web site development is not easy, time consuming, and expensive.
 Optimizing the website development environment is critical.